6 Read Across America Activities for Your Classroom

 4. Teach specific texts and literacy skills on Read Across America Day

 You don’t have to create brand new activities to celebrate Read Across America Day in your classroom.
-These text sets help you incorporate the fun of reading into lessons you may already be teaching:
+Incorporate the fun of reading into lessons you may already be teaching, like:

 Poetry and stories in verse often use figurative language to express abstract thoughts and ideas.
 Use Emily Dickinson’s poem “There is no frigate like a book” to teach students about this type of language and help them identify it in context.
 See if they can spot examples of: